 What makes a shape a figure?
-In his 2016 “Before Theory” essay tracking emerging “trajectories of architectural experimentation”, Kyle Miller adeptly differentiates between shape and figure:
+In his 2016 “Before Theory” essay tracking emerging “trajectories of architectural experimentation”, Kyle Miller adeptly differentiates between the two:

 “[S]hape is defined as the silhouette of a solid primitive.
 Circles, squares, rectangles, and triangles are shapes.
 Figure is defined as an articulated shape with associations to something other than itself.
 The outlines of objects such as ducks, baskets, crowns and hearts produce figures.
 Shapes have names and figures have associations.”

-Using the basic constraints of (primarily) equilateral triangle and square base shapes with (primarily) 30-60-90-degree sloped faces, these lightshades manage to evoke a wide range of associations with varying sociocultural connotations of class and status, from the derogatory dunce cap to the monarchic crown, from the primitive shelter gable to the gothic spire.
+Under these rudimentary constraints, the lightshades manage to evoke a wide range of associations with varying sociocultural connotations of class, status, and objecthood: from the derogatory dunce cap to the monarchic crown; from the primitive shelter gable to the gothic spire.

 Additional custom iterations break from initial constraints in order to respond to contextual and functional concerns.
 Please feel free to inquire for more information, including for custom orders.